-Investment Approval Stage

-Investment Approval Activity

-Credit Committee First Review

-The Mortgage Broker's Credit Committee reviews a comprehensive written analysis (a "Underwriting Transaction Report") prepared by the individual who is the relevant Investment originator which details the proposed loan terms and provides preliminary assessment based on the preliminary information received from the prospective borrower or Equity Investment Partner, together with some initial due diligence evidentiary materials.

-Prior to preparing an Underwriting Transaction Report, in situations where a potential Investment is complex or non-standard compared to the normal course of business, the Investment originator (who will generally be an employee, officer or an agent of the Mortgage Broker) is encouraged to discuss the Investment with a Credit Committee member.
+Investment Approval Stage Investment Approval Activity Credit Committee First Review The Mortgage Broker's credit committee reviews a comprehensive written analysis (a "New Business Summary") prepared by the individual who is the relevant Investment originator (who will generally be an employee, officer or an agent of the Mortgage Broker) which details the proposed loan terms and provides preliminary assessment based on the preliminary information received from the prospective borrower and/or Equity Investment partners, together with some initial due diligence evidentiary materials.
+Prior to preparing a New Business Summary, in situations where a potential Investment is complex or non-standard compared to the normal course of business, the Investment originator (who will generally be an employee, officer or an agent of the Mortgage Broker) is encouraged to discuss the Investment with a credit committee member.
 Early discussion will generally be accompanied by a written analysis which includes high level deal characteristics and an outline of key risks and mitigants.
 Early stage discussion is intended to improve the alignment of risk appetite with Investment originators.

-Letter of Intent

-If the preliminary assessment is positive, the Credit Committee may authorize a letter of intent.
-A letter of intent is reviewed and approved by the Chief Credit Officer and a Credit Committee member, then sent to the proposed borrower or Equity Investment partner for signature and return, together with a deposit cheque from the borrower or Equity Investment partner sufficient to cover third party due diligence, legal and other costs.
+Letter of Intent Upon review of the New Business Summary, if the preliminary assessment is positive, the credit committee may authorize the issuance of a letter of intent.
+The letter of intent then sent to the proposed borrower for signature and return, together with a deposit cheque from the borrower sufficient to cover